ttimbers/2015-03-30_SFU/Survey/README.md

 * Perl

-My takeaway from this survey, people, well at least Molecular Biologists and Biochemists, are most interested in learning R or Python (sorry Matlab!) and that we are on track with the level of focus for these workshops, the majority of people are interested in a workshop for novices.
+My takeaway from this survey, people, well at least Molecular Biologists and Biochemists, are most interested in learning R or Python (and not Matlab) and that we are on track with the level of focus for these workshops, the majority of people are interested in a workshop for novices.